 Kham has a long history, and from the 10th century, Kham never fell under the authority of Lhasa for an extended period or under direct Chinese authority until the communist government took over in the 1950s.
 Kham was never ruled by a single leader but ruled by its own local rulers.
 In recent centuries, the most powerful kingdoms in Kham were Muli, Dege, Lingtsang, and Nangchen.
 Part of the reason that Kham never under the authority of Lhasa was due to the difference in the sect of Buddhism that was followed in the region.

 The Dalai Lama, the government, and the most powerful monasteries in Lhasa follow the Gelugpa sect of Tibetan Buddhism.
 In contrast, older schools of Buddhism such as the Kagyu, Nyingma, and Sakya are followed in Kham.
 The ancient Bon religion is still practiced in Nyingtri Prefecture, also known as the Kongpo region.
 In 1939, the government of the Republic of China created Xikang Province, with Dartsendo as the capital, and it covered the far eastern region of Kham.

 After the communist People’s Republic of China took control of the Republic of China (Kuomintang) in 1950, Xikang was divided, with everything west of the Yangtze River becoming Chamdo Territory.
 In 1955, Xikang Province was merged into Sichuan Province and renamed Garze Tibetan Autonomous Prefecture.
 In 1965, Chamdo Territory became part of the newly formed Tibet Autonomous Region and was renamed Chamdo Prefecture.

 Kham is broken up into 54 counties spread across six prefectures of China.
 The Kham region is made up of Ganzi (16 counties), Chamdo (11 counties), Nagchu (11 counties), Nyingtri (7 counties), Yushu (6 counties), and Diging (3 counties) Prefectures.
-It covers around 900,000 square kilometers, with a population of around two million Tibetans, around 35% of the total Tibetan population.
+It covers around 900,000 square kilometers, with around two million Tibetans, around 35% of the total Tibetan population.